jjfalcon/nocode/README.md

 * [Super Builder](https://zap.super.site/)

 ### [Web app](https://www.nocode.tech/build/web-app)
+* [Popsy](https://popsy.co/) Create websites with Notion for free.
+Custom domains, awesome themes and unlimited websites.
+Free forever, no credit card needed.
+Paste your notion page link and create the site
 * [SaaS Pages](https://saaspages.xyz/) A collection of the best landing pages with a focus on copywriting and design.
 * [Versoly](https://versoly.com/) Quickly create websites
 * [Umso](https://www.umso.com/) The Website Builder for Startups.
 The fastest way for startups to go live.
 Design and publish a beautiful website in no time.